Drk51d3/Drk51d3/README.md

 <!--
-**Drk51d3/Drk51d3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Drk51d3/Drk51d3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+🔭 I head up the Cybersecurity Consulting team at JT
+🌱 I’m always learning new things and constantly pushing myself into new areas 👯 I’m really interested in OSINT, Threat Intelligence, Red Teaming 😄 I setup the Cyber Academy to teach offensive cybersecurity to 14 - 17 year old students in the Channel Island's 💬 Ask me about anything!
-- 📫 How to reach me: ...
+📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+      Twitter - @johnebridge
+      Discord - @Drk51d3
+⚡ Fun fact: Outside of Cybersecurity, I am a massive Pompey and motoGP fan, I have a home made pub in my back garden and hobbies include Laser cutting / burning crafts
 -->
 TraceLabs CTF events